DerekKaknes/pipeline_demo/README.md

 -  Determine best integration with `pyspark`.  `pyspark` has a `spark_sklearn` module with a `GridSearchCV` that seems to work occasionally, but can run into trouble if it encounters ml algorithms that it doesn't like.
+-  Determine how to best store "sub-workflow" Pipelines that can be integrated into more complex workflows (i.e. other Pipelines).
+Maybe store them in separate module so they can be imported into new scripts?